 Medicare Phone Scams: Protect Yourself and Elderly Family Members From Scammers and Identity Theft

 Anyone over 65 years of age, or who qualifies for Medicare due to disabilities or a chronic condidtion, is at risk of Medicare-related fraud.
 The majority of this fraud starts with a phone call from a scammer.
 There are many different variations of Medicare fraud, but what's most important is that you or your elderly loved ones know the different types of scams and how to protect yourselves.
-This is true for all phone scams like the grandparents phone scam and Jamaican lottery scam, which also target seniors.
+This is true for all phone scams like the grandparent phone scam and Jamaican lottery phone scam, which also target seniors.

 Medicare is a federally funded health insurance program created for Americans who are 65 or older, or who have certain disabilities that qualify them for coverage.
 There are four different parts to Medicare:

 - Part A - is for certain types of health care, including inpatient care, nursing homes, hospice and home health care.

 - Part B - is for certain medical services, including outpatient care, medical supplies, and preventative treatments.

 - Part C - is a specialized Medicare plan that is offered via a private company that works with Medicare to provide Part A and B of Medicare coverage.

 - Part D - is for prescription drug coverage.